Nimsey/bakery-e-commerce/README.md

 To Do check list App
 - User Story: As a user of the to-do app, I want to be able to save my to-do list items in a database so that I can access and manage my tasks from any device and never lose my tasks.

+What we can do now:
+- sign up
+- view all tasks
+- edit tasks
+- delete tasks
+- personal profile to see personal tasks

 ----------------------------------------------------------
 ### ERD